Québec Gambling

 Sports betting in Québec

-Betting on sports is through the Mise-o-jeu platform, which is administered by Loto-Québec, it allows betting on single-game wagers after the federal government allowed it last August.
+Betting on sports is through the Mise-o-jeu platform, which is administered by Loto-Québec.
+It allows betting on single-game wagers.

 Win bets are possible, as are spread bets, totals and player props bets.
 You can also take part in picks-type contests, which are paid based on how your selections compare to others who took part.